cabinetoffice/gender-pay-gap/Infrastructure/gpg-ipdeny/README.md

 It is designed to allow access to the Gender Pay Gap Service to all IP addresses except those specifically set, returning a 403 response to those banned IPs.

+It has been configured to protect the EHRC download endpoint, whitelisting specific IP addresses.
 ## Manual Deployment

 Since the list of banned IPs should not update particularly frequently, the application is deployed manually via the Deploy.sh script.